-The NEOMED-CSU Partnership for Urban Health Baacalaureate/M.D. pathway is for students interested in pursuing a bachelor’s degree in any academic areas who would like to pursue a career in medicine.
+The NEOMED-CSU Partnership for Urban Health Baacalaureate/M.D. pathway is for students interested in pursuing a bachelor’s degree who would like to pursue a career in medicine.

 About the Bacc/M.D.

 This non-accelerated combined degree program allows CSU undergraduates of most majors to apply for admission to the Bacc/M.D. program which includes a reserved seat at NEOMED’s College of Medicine.
 The baccalaureate portion of this pathway includes courses and seminars in urban health at CSU.
 CSU students may apply to the Bacc/M.D. program when they have attained sophomore standing.
-Admitted students will pursue an urban health concentration in combination with their degree program.
+Admitted students will then pursue an urban health concentration in combination with their degree program.

 To be considered an eligible applicant for the NEOMED-CSU Bacc/M.D., candidates must be U.S. citizens or permanent residents and:

 - earned at least a 3.25 college GPA; OR earned at least a 21 on the ACT (combined 1000 on the SAT) OR earned a 3.0 high school GPA

 - the following prerequisite courses or approved transfer courses must be completed by end of academic year that applicant is applying: BIO 200/201, BIO 202/203, CHM 261/266, CHM 262/267; and

 - successfully complete the traditional panel interview process with NEOMED and CSU.